jinghuazhao/INF/docs/rsid/README.md

   SNP --> |"GWAS summary statistics (SNP, A1, A2, Z)"| Protein;
 ```

 Without loss of generality, we have genotype data G, which link with proteins P1, P2, P3 as predictors for outcome y.
-Alternative routes are T(P)WAS with [fusion_twas](http://gusevlab.org/projects/fusion/) and EWAS with [EWAS-fusion](https://jinghuazhao.github.io/EWAS-fusion/).

 <p align="center"><img src="grViz.png"></p>